mcl8on/MMM-PGA/README.md

 # Planned Enhancements

-* Multiple Favorite Boards.
-This would support the following scenarios
-  * You have a lot of favorite players and dont want the module taking up a lot or real estate on your Magic Mirror
-  * You could have a list of favorite players and a list of your Fantasy Golf team for the week

-* When there is not an active tournament show World Golf raking and Fedex Cup Standings
+* When there is not an active tournament have the abilty to show World Golf raking and Fedex Cup Standings along with the upcoming tournaments (rotating).
+* Dynamically update the Favorite boards without having to change values in config, Possibly read favorites fron a file instead of config and allow update via curl.
+Investigating the best way to do this.